 An unaltered female cat may go through several heat cycles each year.
 Intact female dogs usually go into heat two times each year.
 A cat becomes fertile well before she reaches one year old, which means she could produce dozens of litters of kittens during her lifetime.
 Cats in heat have loud vocalizations and can act aggressively to try to gain the attention of male cats.

 Spaying a dog reduces her desire to roam free.
 If an unneutered neighbor male dog gets near a spayed female dog, he won’t attempt to mate with her.
 In addition to preventing litters of puppies and kittens that may not find a home, spaying a cat or dog decreases her risk of developing uterine, ovarian, and mammary gland cancer.
 The risk decreases the most for dogs and cats who have the surgery before they would have gone into heat for the first time.

 Both dogs and cats can engage in aggressive behavior and roaming when they have not yet undergone the neutering procedure.
 The aggressiveness can surprise their human family when the dog attempts to bite or even act in a sexual manner towards people.
 Unneutered pets also spray their urine to claim a territory as their own.
 This odor is not only extremely unpleasant, it can be difficult to eliminate as well.
 After neutering surgery, the risk of testicular or prostate cancer in male pets drops significantly.

 Neutering or spaying a pet increases his or her lifespan by an average of three to five years.
 One last thing to consider is that people with altered pets make better neighbors and are less likely to encounter the dangers of roaming because their pets are much more likely to remain in the home or yard.

-Call us at 718-387-0541 with any questions you have about spaying or neutering your pets with Northside Veterinary Clinic.
+Call us today with any questions you have about spaying or neutering your pets with our expert Williamsburg veterinarians.